ilastik/ilastik.github.io/documentation/tracking/tracking.md

 enable/disable overlays, change overlay capacity, etc.* ) please read the [Navigation guide]({{site.baseurl}}/documentation/basics/navigation.html).

-We will now step through a tutorial how to track proliferating cells both in 2D+time and 3D+time data, which are both provided in the [Download]({{site.baseurl}}/download.html) section.
+We will now step through the tutorial on how to track proliferating cells both in 2D+time and 3D+time datasets, which are both provided in the [Download]({{site.baseurl}}/download.html) section.

-Before starting the tracking workflows, the data has to be segmented into fore- and background.
-The tutorial uses the dataset `mitocheck_94570_2D+t_01-53.h5` kindly provided by the
+Before starting the tracking workflows, the objects to be tracked need to be segmented.
+To fully illustrate ilastik capabilities, we will walk through the common parts of the workflows with both cell and animal data.
+We use the mitocheck dataset, `mitocheck_94570_2D+t_01-53.h5` kindly provided by the
 <a href="http://www.mitocheck.org">Mitocheck project</a>,
-which is available in the <a href="../../download.html">Download</a> section.
+which is available in the <a href="../../download.html">Download</a> section, and a video of fruitflies in a bowl, kindly provided by the
+Branson Lab at HHMI Janelia Research Campus.

 ## 0. Segmentation: <span class="hidden-in-sidebar" style="color:red">&#9679;</span><span class="hidden-in-sidebar" style="color:blue">&#9679;</span><span class="hidden-in-sidebar" style="color:green">&#9679;</span><span class="hidden-in-sidebar" style="color:orange">&#9679;</span>
 The tracking workflows are based on the results of the